Menstrual Products Global Access Girls Period Education

 After coming up empty at the local depots — six-foot-by-six-foot wooden shacks that sell everything from eggs to soap — her now-husband, Paul, hitched a ride on a motorcycle to find a merchant that had Grinvalds' needed supplies in stock.
 An errand that would have lasted 30 minutes or fewer back home in the U.S. ended up taking Paul more than three hours.

-For the women and their female students, menstruation was "more of a barrier to participating in daily life than just a physiological experience," Grinvalds recalled.
-Without access to reliable menstrual products, these girls' schooling and work suffered.
+For the women and their female students, menstruation was "more of a barrier to participating in daily life than just a physiological daily experience," Grinvalds recalled.
+Without access to reliable menstrual products, school and work suffered.

 Advertisement